-Open Digital Rights Language (ODRL) is a necessity for companies and intellectual property owners in the digital age.
-As you explore the many facets of ODRL, make sure to focus on ways it could be used for your business.
+Open Digital Rights Language (ODRL) is a necessity for companies and intellectual property owners.
+As you explore the many facets of ODRL, focus on ways to use it for your business.

 What Is ODRL and How Is It Used?

-Open Digital Rights Language is one of the many languages of Rights Expression Language.
-ODRL is a way to relay protocol and guidelines.
-It is a terminology that presents a dynamic data design, language and coding structure to direct orders concerning the ways intellectual digital property can be used.
-ODRL reduces the complexity and difficulty of maintaining order among shared and sold intellectual property, such as software and media.
+Open Digital Rights Language is a Rights Expression Language.
+It’s a way to relay protocol and guidelines.
+It’s terminology of dynamic data design, language and coding structure that declares how to use intellectual digital property.
+Ultimately, ODRL reduces complexity and difficulty of maintaining order among shared and sold intellectual property.

 How ODRL Enhances Digital Rights Management

 Digital rights management is a solution that oversees and regulates licensed and copyrighted content.
-Companies use digital rights management to organize their collection of digital assets, keeping it secure.
-As the complexities of copyrights grows due to digital advancement, digital rights management systems evolved to be a more complete arrangement to secure content.
+Companies use digital rights management to organize their collection of digital assets and keep them secure.
+As the complexities of copyrights grow, digital rights management systems evolve into a complete arrangement to secure content.

 A basic component of digital rights management is REL, as it contains data the digital rights management system utilizes.
-The way in which a digital rights management system operates is by creating rights expression languages.
-As ODRL is a subset of REL, it is naturally a part of the process digital rights management systems undergo to keep intellectual property secure.
-An ODRL lets a company express the admissible amount of use and changes to users concerning a copyrighted software or media assets.
+A digital rights management system creates rights expression languages.
+As ODRL is a subset of REL, it’s a part of the process digital rights management systems undergo to keep intellectual property secure.
+ODRL lets companies control what is permissible for their copyrighted software or media assets.

-ODRL is a big component of a successful digital rights management system, but not every industry relies on or wishes to rely on a digital rights management for handling copyrighted content.
-This is where ODRL plays a big role in these industries in the near future, as it could provide an established language for handling digital content and further manage it beyond the confines of a digital rights management system.
+ODRL is a big component of a successful digital rights management system, but not every industry relies on DRM to oversee copyrighted content.
+This is why ODRL plays a role in these industries, as it provides an established language for handling digital content.
+It also further manages digital language beyond the confines of a digital rights management system.

-An example of this is a media company who wishes to set a language standard for all of its media content without a digital rights management.
-It could turn to ODRL to implement the user agreements and other requirements for the media.
-This is a likely avenue for companies sharing large quantities of content through numerous channels.
+If for example a media company wishes to set a language standard for all of its content without a DRM, they could turn to ODRL.
+They would then implement the user agreements and other requirements for their media.
+This is a likely scenario for companies sharing large quantities of content through numerous channels.

 Open digital rights language provides the basic formula to maintain and secure copyrighted content digitally.
-The future of its usage is dependant on the ways users develop it, and the direction ODRL is headed continues to benefit a majority of companies in need of dynamic intellectual property protections.
+It’s headed in a direction that benefits a majority of companies in need of dynamic intellectual property protections.